Oliviabenn/glowlife-scorekeeper/README.md

 - This was placed due to a series of users requesting specific weather information during night golf events

 # Deployment
-This app is deployed via [Vercel](https://glowlife-scorekeeper.vercel.app/)
+This app is deployed via [Vercel](https://glowlife-scorekeeper.vercel.app/).
+It can also be accessed via [QR code](https://ibb.co/VmHJ177).

 # Style Guide
 [Updated mockups and design guidelines](https://drive.google.com/drive/folders/1oJgb6zn90-7_nZiNfIjGvQAqanA6TCe3?usp=share_link)